 For children ages 3 to 12, IB focuses on six themes: who we are, where we are in place and time, how we express ourselves, how the world works, how we organize ourselves, and sharing the planet.
 Students examine these ideas through a variety of prisms, by considering works that focus on language, social studies, math, arts, science, and personal, social, and physical education.

 The interdisciplinary approach continues in the Middle Years Program for students ages 11 to 16.
 Since this program doesn’t align perfectly with U.S. middle school ages, students may complete their Middle Years studies during their sophomore year of high school.
-Students consider IB’s five “areas of interaction” — approaches to learning, community and service, human ingenuity, environments, and health and social education — while learning the usual middle school subjects, plus technology and a foreign language.
 At the end, students do a personal project that usually springs from the student’s interests.
 At one California high school, projects have included a board game, a skateboarding video, and a self-help book for teens.
 At Yonkers, one student interested in forensics created a (fake) murder scene.

-High schoolers participate in IB with varying degrees of intensity, depending on the school’s offerings.
+High schoolers participate in IB with varying degrees of intensity, depending on what the school offers.
 Some schools allow students to take one or two IB courses; others may require students to work toward the full IB diploma.
-In the two-year diploma program, students must pass IB classes in six areas: language and literature, foreign language, individuals and societies, experimental sciences, math and computer science, and the arts.
+In the two-year diploma program, students must pass IB classes in six areas: language and literature, foreign language, individuals and societies, science, math, and the arts.
 At Yonkers, these classes include philosophy, psychology, and social and cultural anthropology, as well as standard high school subjects such as English, Spanish, and biology.

 To earn their IB diploma, seniors write a 4,000-word essay on a topic of their choice.
 The senior project is designed to prepare graduating seniors for college-level research and writing.
 Recently, seniors at Yonkers tackled such topics as the ordination of women in the Catholic Church, the U.S. debt’s impact on the country’s role as a world power, and the effect of social media on teenagers.
 A local adult (usually a teacher) supervises, but the final essays are sent to outside examiners who grade the work using criteria that apply to IB students around the world.